 By law, there are questions that interviewers are not allowed to ask because they might be discriminatory.
 You are supposed to be judged only on your qualifications.
 Interviewers can’t ask how old you are or if you are disabled.
 They cannot ask you if you are married or if you have children or plan to.
 They cannot ask you if you’re pregnant or about your child care.
 They also cannot ask about your religion, race, or ethnicity.
 They can’t ask about your political views, whether you’re in debt, or whether you smoke or drink.
 You can choose to volunteer such information, but it’s better to stick to the job and what makes you the best candidate for it.

-Questions you can ask yourself at a CNA interview
+Questions you can ask yourself at an interview

 After you’ve been asked all sorts of questions, it will be your turn!
 Your interviewer will say, “Do you have any questions for me?”
 Your answer is always “Yes.”
 Not only should you have questions but you also want to show interest in the job and the facility.
 Be prepared with several standard questions, but also write down questions that you think of during the interview.
 Here are some examples: